 Samsung Galaxy smartphones are sold all over the world, and tech giant Samsung make sure that there's a handset suitable for every kind of user.
-Want to learn all about the latest Samsung Galaxy releases?
-From the foldable Z Flip to the flagship Galaxy S20 range and budget-friendly Lite series, explore the newest launches from Samsung below.
+Want to know more about the latest Samsung phones?
+From the cinematic Note series to the flagship Galaxy S range and budget-friendly A series, explore the newest launches from Samsung below.

 Samsung Galaxy S20 Series

 The Samsung Galaxy S20 range is Samsung's flagship series for 2020.
-It launched during Samsung's Galaxy UNPACKED 2020 event, and consists of four handsets.
+It launched during Samsung's Galaxy UNPACKED 2020 event, and consists of four of the latest Samsung phones.

 The most affordable handset in the range is the Samsung Galaxy S20, followed by the almost identical Samsung Galaxy S20 5G.
 The only difference between the two handsets is the added 5G connectivity.
 The Samsung Galaxy S20+ and Samsung Galaxy S20 Ultra are all 5G-ready handsets, benefitting from lightning-fast downloads, improved reliability and reduced latency.